Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Envato Market (ThemeForest, CodeCanyon, etc.)

 For those passionate about digital assets and creative tools, collaborating with the Envato Market is the place to be.
 Here you can promote themes, plugins, and digital resources on platforms like ThemeForest and CodeCanyon.
-As an associate, you can earn up to $120 in commission.
+As an associate, you can earn up to $120 in commission;

 _Payment Threshold:_ $50,